Minimum Technical Standards for Enrollment and Progression

 Computer Technology Skills

-Students must be able to utilize computerized information technology to access learning management systems, participate in computerized testing, conduct research, prepare multimedia presentations, access online medical information, and review and enter data in electronic medical records.
-Therefore, possession of a personal laptop and access to the internet for web enhanced and web based courses are required.
+Students must be able to utilize computerized information technology to access learning management systems, participate in synchronous and asynchronous learning, have working microphones, working cameras, ability to record, participate in computerized testing, conduct research, prepare multimedia presentations, access online medical information, and review and enter data in electronic medical records.
+Therefore, possession of a personal laptop and access to the internet for web-enhanced and web-based courses are required.